Ports

 Note

-There are only certain special use-cases where you would want to manually create a port.
-One use case is if you want to assign multiple interfaces to the same network when creating an instance.
-Its only possible to add a network once, but many ports can be assigned that each connect to the same network.
+One use-case is if you want to assign many ports on the same network when creating an instance.
+Its only possible to add a network once, but you can assign many ports that each connect to the same network.

-We recommend sticking to a single port (or interface) on an instance as its generally easier to understand the network flow and plan security that way.
-Routing should instead be used.
-If using this network design then adding ports manually should rarely be needed as an instance will have a port created when launched.
+We recommend sticking to a single port on an instance as its generally easier to understand the network flow and plan security that way.
+You should instead use routing.

 Note